2bndy5/CirquePinnacle/docs/API/python.rst

         Read a byte of data from the internal buffer.

-        .. warning:: Use :py:meth:`available()` to determine if there is more data to read.
         .. error::
             Make sure to call :py:meth:`requestFrom()` before using this function.
 Otherwise, the data returned may be from the data passed to :py:meth:`write()` (which uses the same internal buffer).

         :returns: A single byte.
 If there is no more data to read, then the value :python:`-1` is returned.

+            .. hint:: Use :py:meth:`available()` to determine if there is more data to read.